 - 2.5 The adjoining land identified in blue on the above drawing is also within the ownership of the landowners.
-The land identified within the red line or a combination of the blue land is capable of being brought forward in full or part to support either of the main submissions that form part of the consultation process. - 2.6 The site comprises approximately 22ha of land that is currently used for agricultural purposes with several former agricultural buildings converted to commercial uses along the northern boundary of the site.
-The site therefore comprises a mix of brownfield land used for commercial purposes with a large area of hardstanding and greenfield land formed by the agricultural fields.
-The surrounding landscape is typically of low value, the western parcel being generally flat and contained by the railway to the south east. - 2.7 The site adjoins the existing settlement boundary and is located near to the station entrance.
-It is well connected to nearby footpath and cycleways that link to the settlement of Melbourn.
-It is outside of the Sewage TW odour zone, located in Flood Zone 1, is not within or adjacent to any local wildlife site and is located outside of the Green Belt.
-Development of this Site would therefore form a logical extension to the village., - 2.8 The site lends itself readily to housing, public open space to serve Meldreth and potentially a small office start-up business park, as considered appropriate.
-There is capacity to accommodate up to 400 dwellings, associated amenity space and approximately 0.5 ha for employment use to accommodate current on-site demand.
-The proposed development would provide the opportunity to remove the old commercial units, provide a range of house types (market and affordable), improve transport links to the train station, include improved access to the site via Station Road and links to the wider area of Meldreth and Melbourn through footpath and cycle links.
-There is also sufficient land to increase biodiversity within the developed site and surrounding land to serve Meldreth.
-There is an existing access to the site, no physical or environmental constraints that would prevent development coming forward or known abnormal costs.
+The land identified within the red line parcels above or a combination of the blue land is capable of being brought forward in full or part to support either of the main submissions that form part of the consultation process. - 2.6 The site comprises approximately 15 ha of land that is currently used for agricultural purposes and for some employment / office / storage in large Agri-commercial buildings.
+The proposed site is comprised of 3 land parcels to the south of the railway line.
+A larger 10 ha parcel to the north of the A10, east of Station Road, a smaller 1.3 ha parcel west of Station Road and a 3.8 ha parcel to the south of the A10. - 2.7 The site is outside of the Sewage TW odour zone and located in Flood Zone 1.
+The site is not within or adjacent to any local wildlife site and is not within the Green Belt. - 2.8 Road improvements are proposed in the form of a roundabout and a much-improved vehicular access serving the 2 larger parcels.
+The northern parcel would involve removal of large Agri-commercial buildings to make way for new family residential development and to relocate existing commercial business elsewhere within the parish. - 2.9 The northern parcel could accommodate up to 200 units and there is also the potential for a small business park to accommodate small start-up type businesses.
+The southern parcel could accommodate approximately 70 dwellings together with public open space on its southern side which provides a recreational area for the development and the village of Melbourn respecting its setting on the northern boundary. - 2.10 The proposed development would provide the opportunity to remove the old commercial units, provide a range of house types (market and affordable), improve transport links to the train station, include improved access to the site via Station Road and links to the wider area of Meldreth and Melbourn through footpath and cycle links.
+There is also sufficient land to increase biodiversity within the developed site and surrounding land to serve Meldreth and Melbourn.
+There are existing access points to the three parcels of land and there are no physical or environmental constraints that would prevent development coming forward or known abnormal costs.
 Utilities are already available on site and development could be delivered within the next 5 years.

-- 2.9 There are a variety of combined shared services between the villages of Meldreth and Melbourn.
-The range of services and sustainable location of the Site lead it to being entirely suitable for a mixed-use development. - 2.10 The benefits to the area of the proposed development include improved access and footpaths increasing safety in close proximity to the train station, amenity space to serve the residential area and wider community, provision of employment space and a mixture of residential housing types.
+- 2.11 There are a variety of combined shared services between the villages of Meldreth and Melbourn.
+The range of services and sustainable location of the site lead it to being entirely suitable for a mixed-use development. - 2.12 The benefits to the area of the proposed development include improved access and footpaths increasing safety in close proximity to the train station, amenity space to serve the residential area and wider community, provision of employment space and a mixture of residential housing types. - 2.13 The development of this land would provide the potential for improved safety and access off Station Road and improving links to the college and the wider community via a new cycle way and footpath between Meldreth and Melbourn connecting the village, college, train station and public open space.